 Freeby Freeby Scale of Effect (SE) ST - Short Term, MT - Medium Term, LT - Long Term ++ strongly positive; + slightly or moderately positive; 0 neutral or no obvious effect; - slightly or moderately negative; strongly negative; ?
-Unclear SA/SE A Objectives Description of Effect Sca le of e ffect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
+Unclear SA/SE A Objectives Description of Effect Sca le of e fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
 Additionally, emissions from vehicle trips and mineral processing have potential for negative effects on air quality.
 New extraction areas would result in the temporary loss of greenfield land and the permanent loss of a mineral resource. - The temporary nature of minerals development would result in some of the effects being removed upon the cessation of working, hence, the reduction in the assessment of the effects.
 Indeed in the longer term, there is potential for soils and the hydrological functions of the site to be returned.
-Careful site selection and site management can see to offset some of the harm that a new extraction are may cause.
-Appropriate soil handling strategies would ensure that valuable agricultura soils retain their value.
+Careful site selection and site management can seek to offset some of the harm that a new extraction area may cause.
+Appropriate soil handling strategies would ensure that valuable agricultural soils retain their value.
 02 To avoid or reduce flood risk as a result of minerals and waste development Parts of the identified land are in flood zones 2 and 3.
-Sand and gravel working are water-compatibl development.
-03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New minerals development has the potential to damage natural systems and disrupt the habitats of the local flora and fauna.
+Sand and gravel workings are water-compatible development.
+03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New minerals development has the potential to damage natural systems and disrupt the habitats of the local flora and fauna - land north of railway line has numerous ponds with high potential for Great Crested Newts.
 River Eye SSSI is in close proximity to the proposed area.
 Even though mineral sites offer the potential, in the long term, to replace the habitat(s) removed to enable extraction, a SSSI may be harmed by extraction.
-Careful site selection ca seek to offset some of th harm that a new extractio area may cause.
-Also surveys undertaken in advance of developmen may direct some land to remain undisturbed.
+Careful site selection can seek to offset some of the harm that a new extraction area may cause.
+Also, surveys undertaken in advance of development may direct some land to remain undisturbed.